 Tenants are quite often allowed to look for new housemates among their friends and fellow students.
-Because of this, try to actively build your social network when you are searching for a room, keep telling people that you are looking for housing and ask people to keep an eye out for offers!
+Because of this, try to actively build your social network when you search for a room, keep telling people that you are looking for housing and ask people to keep an eye out for offers!

 - Suggest to attend the viewing via Skype if you are still abroad

 - Consider coming to the Netherlands before the start of the semester so you can attend the viewings in person

 - Prepare yourself for a ‘hospiteeravond’.
 You can find some dos and don’ts on this blog by the popular housing platform Kamernet

 House or flat sharing is not always allowed due to local regulations.
 Besides that, most landlords and agencies prefer to rent to a single person or couple, rather than to a group of students.
 Landlords and agencies will also often desire a proof of income to make sure that you can afford the rent.
 Besides looking with a group, make sure to also continue your search for accommodation on your own.